 Simple English definitions for legal terms

-Read a random definition: letter of attorney
+Read a random definition: claim of ownership

 Constitutum debiti is a Latin term that means "debt agreement."
 In Roman law, it referred to an agreement to pay an existing debt on a fixed day.
 This could be one's own debt or someone else's.
 It was different from a stipulation because it had to be for an existing debt.
 If the promise was to pay one's own debt, it was called constitutum debiti proprii.
 If it was to pay another's debt, then it was constitutum debiti alieni.
 It also meant fixing a day for the repayment of money owed.